,.A trip to any capital city is always stressing with the planning and everything, that’s why are sharing our Lisbon Weekend Trip Guide with you.

 The train from Lisbon will leave you in the center of Sintra from where you will need to go all the way uphill some 2, 5 km.

-Time for Visit โ it took us full day (from midday to 7PM) for the Park of the Pena Palace (without entering the Palace) and Castle of the Moors from outside (without entering) + walk and lunch around the Sintra center.
+Time for Visit → it took us full day.
+From midday to 7PM for the Park of the Pena Palace (without entering the Palace).
+Plus Castle of the Moors from outside (without entering) + walk and lunch around the Sintra center.

 10. BARRIO ALTO & FADO SHOW